hannahro15/Cattery-project/README.md

 # Testing

-* For testing HTML I use the HTML validator.[https://validator.w3.org/].
+* For testing HTML I use the [HTML validator website]("https://validator.w3.org/").
-* For testing CSS I use the CSS validator.[https://jigsaw.w3.org/css-validator/]
+* For testing CSS I use the [CSS validator website](https://jigsaw.w3.org/css-validator/").

 ## Bugs